posted December 29, 2021

 - Season.
 Season the baby back ribs on both sides with Hey Grill Hey Sweet Rub.

 - Smoke.
 Place ribs on smoker, close the lid, an,d smoke for 3 hours.

 - Prep to wrap the ribs.
 Lay out two large sheets of heavy-duty foil side by side on a large work surface.
 Put 2 Tablespoons of butter on each sheet of foil.
 Sprinkle each with 1 Tablespoon of brown sugar.

 - Foil the ribs and add the liquid.
 Remove the ribs from the smoker, and place them meat side down onto the butter and brown sugar.
 Fold up all 4 sides of the foil without crimping to create a bowl (this is going to hold in the foiling liquid).
-Pour the maple syrup, bourbon, and remaining butter onto the ribs.
+Pour the peach nectar, bourbon, and remaining butter onto the ribs.